v0ss3n/process-portfolio/_posts/sensor-spinster/2024-06-01-sensor-spinster-overview.md

 ## Materials
 ### Conductive
 I'm looking into two categories - fibers and threads/wires.
-Although spinning techniques can also be applied to existing yarns, it's my goal to make my own yarns, but I found in my spinning book that if you need a strong material that will not be visible, it may as well be commercial yarn.
+Although spinning techniques can also be applied to existing yarns, it's my goal to make my own yarns.
+However, I read in my spinning book that if you need a strong material that will not be visible in the final yarn, it may as well be commercial yarn, and I think I can get behind that (and over my purist intentions).
 I think I can also apply this to 100% conductive wires and filaments.
 It doesn't really add to my research to make all of the fully conductive material myself if they are going to be hidden.
 I also think there is value in wrapping handspun yarn in thin conductive wires - like my [favorite yarn](https://bart-francis.be/nl/etextile-high-tech-garen-co/etextile-linen-gimp-fantasy-and-practical-aplications-50-gr-100-met/a-5342-128) from bart & francis.
 So basically core yarn in both directions.

 #### Fibers
 - [Stainless steel fibers](https://imattec.com/en/stainless-steel.php) - variocut (Immatec, mixed directions)